MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 2. In the **Name** column, right-click the Connector that you want to control, and then click **Stop**.

-## Verify the Operations Manager database has more Than 50 percent free
+## Verify the Operations Manager database has more than 50 percent free

 You must verify that the operational database has more than 50 percent of free space before you upgrade the management group because the upgrade might fail if there is not enough space.
 You should also ensure that the transactions logs are 50 percent of the total size of the operational database.